98th meridian east

-The meridian 98° east of Greenwich is a line of longitude that extends from the North Pole across the Arctic Ocean, Asia, the Indian Ocean, the Southern Ocean, and Antarctica to the South Pole.
+The meridian 98° east of Greenwich is a longitude line extending from the North Pole across the Arctic Ocean, Asia, the Indian Ocean, the Southern Ocean, and Antarctica to the South Pole.

 The 98th meridian east forms a great circle with the 82nd meridian west.

 From Pole to Pole

 Starting at the North Pole and heading south to the South Pole, the 98th meridian east passes through: